ValorZard/BandGame/README.md

 - SerifVA - Voice Actor for Kurt and Thomas Starfall

-- Haley - Voice Actor for Varshamita
+- Haley Vlahos - Voice Actor for Varshamita

 - Emei - Original Character Artists for Raagavi